Date

 No, your financial health is made up of many different aspects.
 You must be aware of each type when you’re applying for a loan, buying a home, leasing a motor vehicle and more.
 A financial institution will compile and examine all these aspects to determine whether you are a person they are willing to lend money to.

-What is all included in my credit report?
+What is included in my credit report?

 There are common elements that are found in every credit report.
 First, there will be identifying information like your name, date of birth, SIN, address and more.
 There will also be information about your employment currently and previously.
 Next, you will find your credit account or information which Equifax and TransUnion refer to as trade lines.
 This is where all the credit you use is recorded.
 The next section is your public records.
 This includes things like insolvency filings, proposals, bankruptcies, liens, secured debts, civil actions or judgements.
 This is also where you will find any debt that has gone to collections.
 Finally, you will find a list of inquiries.
 When you are applying for credit, the agency, lender or financial institution may check your credit with Equifax or TransUnion which counts as an inquiry.